Skip to content

 101 | SMX

-With more than 50 years of experience in producing and promoting successful championships, Supercross and PRO Motocross have united to create the world’s first SuperMotocross World Championship™, combining the technical precision of stadium racing with the all-out speed and endurance of outdoor racing on the world’s most challenging tracks…all leading to the sport’s most coveted title and biggest prize.
+With more than 100 years of combined experience in producing and promoting successful championships, Feld Motor Sports and MX Sports Pro Racing have united to create the world’s first SuperMotocross World Championship, combining the technical precision of stadium supercross racing with the all-out speed and endurance of outdoor motocross on the world’s most challenging tracks, all leading to the sport’s ultimate prize.

 31